CHANGES TO DISPENSARY OPENING HOURS

 Dr Montague has been a partner in the practice since July 2015.

 In addition to her overall GP role she has in interest in female reproductive health care/contraception and fits both contraceptive implants and coils.
-She carries out Well Woman clinics on Wednesday mornings.
+She carries out Woman Health Clinics on Wednesday mornings.

-Dr Montague is available for consultations (booked appointments) on Tuesdays, Wednesdays and Fridays.
+Dr Montague is available for consultations on Tuesdays, Wednesdays and Fridays, with telephone appointments in the morning and booked appointments in the afternoon.

 MBChB (2004) MRCGP DCH DRCOG